FREE delivery when you Subscribe

 The basis for the mind-bladder connection lies in our body's response to stress.
 When the brain perceives a stressful event, it triggers the release of stress hormones such as adrenaline and cortisol.
 These hormones stimulate the 'fight or flight' response, which can result in various physical changes, including increased heart rate, elevated blood pressure, and changes in urinary frequency.

 The bladder, an organ designed to store and release urine, is not immune to these effects.
 In times of stress and anxiety, it may become overactive, leading to symptoms like an increased urge to urinate and frequent urination.
-Some people may also experience bladder pain and discomfort, conditions collectively referred to as 'painful bladder syndrome' or 'interstitial cystitis'.
+Some people may also experience anxiety bladder pain and discomfort, conditions collectively referred to as 'painful bladder syndrome' or 'interstitial cystitis'.

 Explaining the Mind-Bladder Communication